Valiant Universe: History

-Original Valiant Universe
+Valiant Universe (1992–1994)

 The genesis of the Valiant Universe came about in 1991, after Valiant Comics acquired and relaunched two characters from Gold Key Comics.
 The two characters are Magnus Robot Fighter, and Doctor Solar.
 Even today, this is seen as a rare move in the business as publishers typically launch comic books with their own original characters created by work-for-hire writers and artists under their employ.
 A third Gold Key acquisition, Turok, also became a noteworthy part of the Valiant Universe.
 Magnus, Solar, and Turok are no longer characters published under the Valiant banner as in 2013 Dynamite Entertainment acquired the publishing rights.
 These characters, however, left a lasting impact on the overall legacy of Valiant.

 In the early years, the Valiant Universe was largely expanded by way of Magnus and Solar since a number of characters emerged as spin-offs from these titles, such as Rai, the Spider Aliens, The Eternal Warrior, and Erica Pierce.
 Storyline-wise, Solar was used to restart the Valiant Universe (In a somewhat similar way to how Dr. Manhattan would be utilized by DC Comics to restart the DC Universe many years later, after being acquired from Alan Moore.)

 There were also several changes of publishing ownership that would cause several relaunches of the entire Valiant line after 1996.
 Therefore, each relaunch could be seen as its own separate universe in a sense.
 This particular article is an attempt to highlight notable distinctions, events, and transitions taking place within each relaunch.
 In general, the Valiant Universe is considered by some to be a "multiverse", composed of three alternate timelines.